marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 _(Note: This definition implies that, at least initially, all new rules are mutable; immutable rules, as long as they are immutable, may not be amended or repealed; mutable rules, as long as they are mutable, may be amended or repealed; any rule of any status may be transmuted; no rule is absolutely immune to change.)_

-### 104.
-All rule-changes proposed in the proper way shall be voted on.
-They will be adopted if and only if they receive the required number of votes.

 ### 105.
 Every player is an eligible voter.
 Every eligible voter must participate in every vote on rule-changes.